Ian Livingstone (composer)

 Ian Paul Livingstone (born 4 July 1969, in London) is a British composer for television, films and video games.
 He jointly won an Ivor Novello Award in 2011 for a video game score for Napoleon: Total War.
+He is best known as the composer of the F1 video game series.

 He was classically trained from the age of five and has a background as a pop/dance music producer, band member and session musician.
 He is a graduate of Salford University.